-Predicted abundance of seabirds in open sea
+Predicted abundance of seabirds in open sea.
+Summer season

-CitationNorwegian Institute for Nature Research.
+CitationFauchald P, Vang R (2017).
 Predicted abundance of seabirds in open sea.
-Metadata Dataset https://doi.org/10.15468/bapwbd accessed via GBIF.org on 2017-08-23.
+Summer season.
+Version 1.3.
+Norwegian Institute for Nature Research.
+Metadata Dataset https://doi.org/10.15468/bapwbd accessed via GBIF.org on 2018-04-23.

-DescriptionFor each species it created three maps - one for each of the seasons.
-The maps consist of 10x10 km2 grid and shows predicted abundance of the species based on two-step analysis (see Data Analysis) of data available over the distribution of seabirds in Norwegian and adjacent sea areas (see Dataset).
+DescriptionThe maps consist of 10x10 km2 grid and shows predicted abundance of the species based on two-step analysis (see Data Analysis) of data available over the distribution of seabirds in Norwegian and adjacent sea areas (see Dataset) in summer season.
 Along with the maps we also present uncertainty in predictions that 95% confidence intervals and standard error.
 The confidence intervals were not possible to define at very low densities.
 It is important to note that uncertainty does not allow for systematic errors caused by differences in detectability (see Methods).
 Conspicuous species that often follows after the vessel is systematically overestimated.
 This is especially true species fulmars, kittiwakes, herring gulls, black-backed gulls and gull.
 Small dark species diver is probably equivalent underestimated.
 This is especially auks: auk, puffin, razorbills, murres and guillemots.
 Abundance estimates should be regarded as indexes.

-ContactsGeir Helge Systad
+Geir Helge Systad

 administrative point of contact